Coco Dry Back

 Why would I want to try the dry-back method?

-The main benefit of drying-back is a vigorous root system.
+The main benefit of drying-back is a vigorous root system which leads to an increased yield.

 Constantly saturated grow medium will make the plants a little lazy and weak.
-Simply put- it's just too easy to survive.
+Simply put- it's just too easy to sit pretty in the pot surrounded by nutrients.

-When performed correctly, the calculated stress of drying-back facilitates an evolutionary adaptation within the root system – which will get incrementally bigger and stronger with each cycle of feeding and dry-back.
+When performed correctly, the stress of drying-back facilitates an evolutionary adaptation within the root system – which will get incrementally larger and stronger with each cycle of feeding and dry-back.

 Other benefits of the dry-back method are: